Blair2004/NexoPOS/README.md

 ](https://www.youtube.com/watch?v=V80-hOJCywY)

 # Get More Using Modules
-NexoPOS 4x available on [CodeCanyon](https://codecanyon.net/item/nexopos-4x-pos-crm-inventory-manager/31188619) gives access to premium modules marketplace.
+AviPOS 4x available on [CodeCanyon](https://codecanyon.net/item/nexopos-4x-pos-crm-inventory-manager/31188619) gives access to premium modules marketplace.
 While purchasing on CodeCanyon, you get :

-- $40 In credit to [My NexoPOS](https://my.nexopos.com/en/marketplace) balance.
+- $40 In credit to [My AviPOS](https://my.nexopos.com/en/marketplace) balance.
-- Access to NexoPOS 4.x marketplace
+- Access to AviPOS 4.x marketplace
 - Premium Support & Installation Service
 - You're eligible for customization

 ## Changelog & Feature Announcement
 We're frequently discussing about the future of the app (while waiting discussion are allowed).
-You can join the WhatsApp [group where tips](https://chat.whatsapp.com/KHWgNmfcfJy7SwJiRQTmG8) are shared on NexoPOS 4.x.
+You can join the WhatsApp [group where tips](https://chat.whatsapp.com/KHWgNmfcfJy7SwJiRQTmG8) are shared on AviPOS 4.x.

 ## Support Terms

-1 - The support on NexoPOS 4.x only applies to the information provided by the users while creating an issue.
+1 - The support on AviPOS 4.x only applies to the information provided by the users while creating an issue.
 This means we won't either do the installation on your server or check an issue on your server.
 You're therefore invited not to post your server information while creating an issue.
 We'll use your explanations to reproduce your issue and therefore to solve it.

 2 - If you would like to have a dedicated support.
-Consider registering as a member to [My NexoPOS platform](https://my.nexopos.com/en/account/checkout/premium).
+Consider registering as a member to [My AviPOS platform](https://my.nexopos.com/en/account/checkout/premium).

 ## Troubleshooting
 Here we list the knowns issues and the way around.
 Not everyone is likely to face these issues as it depends on the used enviroment.

 - CSRF error After Installation
 Chances are when you make your installation, you'll have your website URL changed.
 Unfortunately, if the domain has to change, it must be clearly described on the .env file.
-We've written a guide that explains how to solve the [CSRF issue on NexoPOS 4.x](https://my.nexopos.com/en/documentation/troubleshooting/how-to-fix-csrf-token-mismatch-on-nexopos-4-x).
+We've written a guide that explains how to solve the [CSRF issue on AviPOS 4.x](https://my.nexopos.com/en/documentation/troubleshooting/how-to-fix-csrf-token-mismatch-on-nexopos-4-x).

 - Error After Database Details (using `php artisan serve`) If you're serving the project using `php artisan serve`, after setting up the database credentails and having them validated, you migth stop on an infinite